IndexCoop/ITIPS/ITIPS/ITIP-004.md

 Restoring the `mutualUpgrade` modifier to the relevant fee methods to FeeSplitExtensions is straightforward.

-### BaseManager Permissions

-The BaseManager contract will need finer grained permissions for methods that route module calls.
-A simple way of achieving this is to add `protectedModules` mappings to the Manager which allow stakeholders to register sensitive modules and define which extensions may call them. **New modules would be unprotected by default**.

 ### Fee Security

 At the moment, the `BaseManager` is the receipient of fees prior to distribution and fee accrual